sy24wang/Card-games/README.md

 # Card-games

 This is a collection of the card games that I've written.
-To play on linux, run "g++ *.cc" within the respective folder
+To play on linux, run the command 'make' within the respective folder

-The specification ("spec.txt") will guide you how to play

 Bacarrat:

 Each player draws 2 cards and compare the highest last digit sum.
-For example, a 5 and a 7 is 2; 8 and 9 is 7.
+For example, a 5 and a 7 is 12 = 2; 8 and 9 is 17 = 7.
 A 10 or a picture (J, Q, K) is 0

 After looking over the 2 cards, you may choose to draw a 3rd card

 The player with the number closest to 9 wins!

-Press 999 to enter cheat mode and see what's in your opponent's hand
+Press 999 to enter cheat mode

 =============================================================================================================
 Hanabi: (in progress)